Troy Nehls: Personal life

 Nehls has a twin brother, Trever.
 Trever Nehls served in the Army Reserve for 24 years, including tours in Iraq and Afghanistan.
 Another brother, Todd, served in the Wisconsin Army National Guard and is a former sheriff of Dodge County.
-Trever succeeded Troy as a constable for Fort Bend County in 2013, and won the Republican nomination to succeed him as the sheriff of Fort Bend County in March 2020.
+Trever succeeded Troy as a constable for Fort Bend County in 2013, and won the Republican nomination to succeed him as the sheriff of Fort Bend County in March 2020, however he was defeated in the general election.

 Nehls and his wife, Jill, an educator, have three daughters.